 1/2 teaspoon of salt

-Large skillet - cast iron, nonstick, or stainless steel
+Large skillet (cast iron, nonstick, or stainless steel)

-5. Finish Browning: The beef has finished when it is evenly browned and shows no signs of pink.
+- Finish browning.
+The beef has finished when it is evenly browned and shows no signs of pink.
 Break open a few of the larger crumbles to make sure that it has browned all the way through.